wbamberg/library-detector-sdk/README.md

-This is an account of my experience of porting Paul Bakaus's Library Detector (https://addons.mozilla.org/de/firefox/addon/library-detector/) to the SDK.
+This is an account of my experience of porting [Paul Bakaus's Library Detector](https://addons.mozilla.org/de/firefox/addon/library-detector/) to the SDK.
 It was suggested to me by Louis-Rémi Babe, as an add-on that's really simple but still useful.

-# What the Library Detector Does #
+# What the Library Detector does #

 The Library Detector tells you which JavaScript frameworks the current web page is using.
 It does this by checking whether particular objects that those libraries add to the global window object are defined.
-For example, if window.jQuery is defined, then the page has loaded jQuery.
+For example, if `window.jQuery` is defined, then the page has loaded jQuery.

 For each library that it finds, the library detector adds an icon representing that library to the status bar.
 It adds a tooltip to each icon containing the library name and version.

-# How the Library Detector Works #
+# How the Library Detector works #

-All the work is done inside a single file "librarydetector.xul".
-This contains two main things: a XUL overlay an a script.
-The XUL overlay adds a `box` element to the statusbar:
+All the work is done inside a single file ["librarydetector.xul"](http://code.google.com/p/librarydetector/source/browse/trunk/chrome/content/librarydetector.xul).
+This contains:

+* a XUL modification to the browser chrome
+* a script.

+The XUL modification adds a `box` element to the browser's status bar:

     <statusbar id="status-bar">
       <box orient="horizontal" id="librarydetector">